Skip to content

 • Streamability is node-aware; non-streamable nodes emit status events with explanatory text.

-• Structured node_stream_delta content is sanitized to JSON object payload content, so reasoning/preamble/trailing chatter is not forwarded to callbacks.
+• Structured node_stream_delta content is sanitized to JSON object payload content.

-• If a YAML llm_call sets stream_json_as_text: true, non-thinking stream tokens are emitted as plain text lines (key: value) instead of raw JSON token chunks.
+• If a YAML llm_call sets stream_json_as_text: true, non-thinking stream tokens are emitted as plain text lines instead of raw JSON token chunks.

-• Token stream events include token attribution fields:
+• Token stream events include step_id, token_kind (output or thinking), and is_terminal_node_token.

-• node_llm_input_resolved is emitted before each llm_call with metadata containing:
+• node_llm_input_resolved is emitted before each llm_call with resolved prompt, model, schema, and bindings[].

 • SIMPLE_AGENTS_TRACING_ENABLED